littlefoot22/python-machine-learning/README.md

 #weighted avg       0.97      0.97      0.97        36
 ```

-looks like we hit 97% accuracy on our predictions agaisnt our traiing data and validation set!
+looks like we hit 97% accuracy on our predictions against our training data and validation set!
 Thats even higher then the iris example!

 How exciting :D